 Viking Supply Ships AB's ambition is to maintain a positive dialog with the stock market and to provide detailed information on developments and events concerning its operations.
-This is done via press releases, presentations and participation at conferences and seminars.
+This is done via press releases and presentations.
 The Annual Report, year-end reports and interim reports are available on the company's website www.vikingsupply.com.
 The website also includes other information concerning the company and its share.